The Health Benefits Coconut Oil For Dogs

 “Es bueno.
 Mi pero lo gusta,” explained Claudia, as she cut a piece of the white coconut meat out of the shell.

 Her mixed breed dog looked happy and healthy with a shiny coat of several colors.
 Most street dogs in Latin American countries have mangy coats.
 This was an indication that coconut had benefits for dogs.
-I occasionally spoil my dog with K9 coconut treats.
+I occasionally spoil my dog with K9 coconut treats that Amazon carries.

 CocoTherapy’s raw coconut oil available through Amazon is one more food that can safely be given to dogs.
 It is always a good idea to check with your vet before introducing any new substance to your pet.